whatshap/whatshap/doc/guide.rst

     whatshap haplotag -o haplotagged.bam --reference reference.fasta phased.vcf.gz alignments.bam

+Add ``--output-threads=N`` with N greater than 1 to use multiple threads for compressing the BAM file, which will speed up processing significantly.

 Currently, the ``haplotag`` command requires a ``.vcf.gz`` or ``.bcf`` input file for which an index exists (use ``tabix`` to create one).
 The ``haplotag`` commands re-detects the alleles in the reads in the same way